Sexton Blake: Blake's team

 In 1905, Blake's bustling housekeeper Mrs Bardell (created by William Murray Graydon, who also created Pedro the bloodhound), was introduced and remained until the end.
 Her misuse of the English language was legendary in stories – she was a gifted cook and would always be on hand if a client needed food or a cup of tea.
 Mrs Bardell even featured as the main character in stories such as: "The Mystery Of Mrs Bardell's Xmas Pudding" in 1925 and "Mrs Bardell's Xmas Eve" in 1926.

 In Union Jack number 100 (9 September 1905), a story entitled "The Dog Detective" introduced Blake's faithful, wise and ferocious bloodhound, Pedro.
 Pedro was originally owned by Rafael Calderon, ex-president of a South American state, but after performing various services for Calderon, Blake was given Pedro by Calderon, using the guise of "Mr. Nemo".
 Pedro tracked many villains to their lairs in subsequent stories.

 Another notable non-human associate (and almost a character in itself) was Blake's bullet-proof Rolls-Royce, named The Grey Panther (introduced at a time when most other sleuths were still taking cabs).
 For a short while, Blake also flew a Moth monoplane (also called The Grey Panther and designed by Blake himself).

-One of Blake's friends and professional rivals was detective Nelson Lee.
-The two first appeared together in Christmas Clues in the 1895 Christmas issue of Pluck.
-The two would then team up again in 1909's The Winged Terror and then in several issues of the Union Jack.